-These and other factors arising from the COVID-19 pandemic could worsen in countries that are already afflicted with COVID-19, could continue to spread to additional countries, or could return to countries where the pandemic has been partially contained, each of which could further adversely impact our ability to conduct preclinical development activities, preclinical studies and planned clinical trials and our business generally, and could have a material adverse impact on our operations and financial condition and results.
+These and other factors arising from the COVID-19 pandemic could worsen in countries that are already afflicted with COVID-19, could continue to spread to additional countries, or could return to countries where the pandemic has been partially contained, each of which could further adversely impact our ability to conduct preclinical development activities, preclinical studies and planned clinical trials and our business generally, and has had and could continue to have a material adverse impact on our operations and financial condition and results.

-In addition, the trading prices for our common stock and other biopharmaceutical companies have been highly volatile as a result of the COVID-19 epidemic.
+In addition, the trading prices for our common stock and other biopharmaceutical companies have been highly volatile as a result of the COVID-19 pandemic.
 As a result, our ability to raise capital through any future sales of our common stock or such sales may be on unfavorable terms.
 The COVID-19 outbreak continues to rapidly evolve.
 The extent to which the outbreak may impact our business, preclinical studies and clinical trials will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions and actions to contain the outbreak or treat its impact, such as social distancing and quarantines or lock-downs in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.

-As an organization, we have never conducted a Phase 2b or a Phase 3 clinical trial or submitted a New Drug Application (an "NDA") before, and may be unsuccessful in doing so for LUM-201.
+As an organization, we have never conducted a Phase 2b or a Phase 3 clinical trial or submitted New Drug Application (an "NDA") before, and may be unsuccessful in doing so for LUM-201.

-We are currently planning to conduct the Phase 2b clinical trial and we may need to conduct additional clinical trials before initiating our planned Phase 3 clinical trial.
-If the Phase 2b clinical trial is successful, we intend to independently conduct a Phase 3 clinical trial of LUM-201.
+We initiated the Phase 2b Trial in the fourth quarter of 2020 and we may need to conduct additional clinical trials before initiating our planned Phase 3 clinical trial.
+If the Phase 2b Trial is successful, we intend to independently conduct a Phase 3 clinical trial of LUM-201.
 To conduct a Phase 3 clinical trial and submit a successful NDA is a complicated process.
 As an organization, we have never conducted a Phase 3 clinical trial, have limited experience in preparing, submitting and prosecuting regulatory filings, and have not submitted an NDA before.
-We also have had limited interactions with the FDA and have not discussed any proposed clinical trial designs or implementations with the FDA.
+We also have had limited interactions with the FDA and have not discussed any proposed Phase 3 clinical trial designs or implementations with the FDA.
 Consequently, even if the Phase 2b Trial is successful, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to an NDA submission and approval of LUM-201.
 Failure to commence or complete, or delays in, our planned clinical trials would prevent us from or delay us in commercializing LUM-201.

-Delays in the enrollment of patients in any of our clinical trials could increase our development costs and delay completion of the trial.
+Further delays in the enrollment of patients in any of our clinical trials could increase our development costs and delay completion of the trial.

+We have experienced longer than expected enrollment in our clinical trial for LUM-201 primarily due to the impact of COVID-19.
 We may not be able to initiate or continue clinical trials for LUM-201 or any future product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials.
 Even if we are able to enroll a sufficient number of patients in our clinical trials, if the pace of enrollment is slower than we expect, the development costs for our product candidates may increase and the completion of our trials may be delayed or our trials could become too expensive to complete.